 - Phoenix Medcom, Inc. – They require a minimum of 3 years experience for Acute Care work, and 2 years experience transcribing for a specialty practice, clinic, surgery center, etc. Production environment experience essential.

-- Precision Transcription – Hires work from home medical transcribers to work as independent contractors.
+- Precision Transcription – US only.
+Hires work from home medical transcribers to work as independent contractors.
 Must have at least 3 yrs experience in acute care.

 - Preferred Transcriptions – A minimum of two year's experience in a hospital or clinical setting, or with another medical transcription service.